onqtam/headjack/src/startup_case_study.md

     - highlighting comments that match the current search filter/query/regex

 Here's an [older video](https://www.youtube.com/watch?v=xsJvFr9v7Nk) showcasing this UI (can't resize the window with the mouse yet).

+# A unique interface

+This is nothing like SoundCloud where [tiny overlapping rectangles](https://soundcloud.com/liluzivert/for-fun-prod-by-beatsbyjeff) with profile pictures are rendered on the timeline that you can just hover with the cursor to see the comment nor like YouTube where you can write a timestamp (`hh:mm:ss`) in a comment which becomes a clickable link that fast-forwards the player - fighting it out with the other 20 000 comments in the single linear vertically scrollable section of a 3 hour long podcast and hoping to be noticed - both are horribly insufficient and unusable.
+For both of them comments are just an afterthought - it is extremely hard to discuss specific parts of long-form media & for good localized signal to actually surface & be noticed.

 # Challenges in the current web2 world